jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (j) section 438 (action that must be taken on limit breaks):
   (k) section 440 (general prohibition on transactions giving related party benefits):
   (ka) section 448C, 448D, or 448G (directions to a contributor or an administrator of a financial benchmark):
+  (kb) section 449A (requirements relating to exemption for Lloyd’s underwriters):
   (l) those conditions imposed on a market services licence by the regulations that are stated by those regulations to be Part 6 services provisions:
   (m) those provisions of the regulations made under subpart 7 that are stated by those regulations to be Part 6 services provisions.

+**Requirements relating to exemption for Lloyd’s underwriters**

+### 449A Lloyd’s, Lloyd’s underwriter, or Lloyd’s managing agent must comply with term or condition of licensing exemption for Lloyd’s underwriters
+If a term or condition prescribed under section 546(1)﻿(cb) imposes a requirement on Lloyd’s, a Lloyd’s underwriter, or a Lloyd’s managing agent, Lloyd’s, the Lloyd’s underwriter, or the Lloyd’s managing agent (as the case may be) must comply with the requirement.

 ## Part 7 — Financial reporting